CVE-2025-6199: Exposure of Sensitive Information to an Unauthorized Actor

 Technical Summary

-CVE-2025-6199 is a vulnerability identified in the GIF image parser component of GdkPixbuf's LZW decoder, which is used in Red Hat Enterprise Linux 10.
-The flaw arises when the decoder encounters an invalid symbol during the decompression process of GIF images.
-Instead of correctly reporting the actual number of bytes written to the output buffer, the decoder erroneously reports the output size as the full buffer length.
+CVE-2025-6199 is a vulnerability identified in the GIF parser component of GdkPixbuf's LZW decoder, specifically affecting Red Hat Enterprise Linux 10.
+The flaw arises when the decoder encounters an invalid symbol during the decompression of GIF images.
+Instead of accurately reporting the number of bytes actually written to the output buffer, the decoder erroneously sets the reported output size to the full length of the buffer.
 This logic error causes uninitialized memory sections within the buffer to be included in the output image data.
-Consequently, this can lead to the exposure of arbitrary memory contents, potentially leaking sensitive information from the system's memory to an unauthorized actor.
-The vulnerability is classified as an information disclosure issue and does not affect the integrity or availability of the system.
-Exploitation requires a local vector (AV:L), low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R), such as opening or processing a crafted GIF image.
-The scope is unchanged (S:U), and the impact is limited to confidentiality (C:L) with no impact on integrity or availability.
-The CVSS v3.1 base score is 3.3, indicating a low severity level.
-No known exploits are currently in the wild, and no patches or mitigations have been explicitly linked yet.
-The vulnerability affects Red Hat Enterprise Linux 10, which is widely used in enterprise environments, including in Europe.
-The flaw could be exploited by an attacker who can trick a user into opening a maliciously crafted GIF image, potentially leaking sensitive memory information from the affected system.
+Consequently, this can lead to the exposure of arbitrary memory contents from the process's address space, potentially leaking sensitive information.
+The vulnerability is categorized as an information disclosure issue rather than one that affects integrity or availability.
+Exploitation requires the processing of a crafted GIF image containing invalid symbols, and user interaction is necessary to trigger the vulnerability, such as opening or rendering the malicious image.
+The CVSS v3.1 base score is 3.3, reflecting a low severity level due to the limited impact scope and exploitation complexity.
+No known exploits are currently reported in the wild, and no patches or mitigations have been explicitly linked in the provided data.
+The vulnerability affects the GIF parsing functionality within the GdkPixbuf library, which is commonly used in graphical applications and desktop environments to handle image rendering on Linux systems, including Red Hat Enterprise Linux 10.

 Potential Impact